 Now the third step is to identify task dependency factors, which means an important task should be completed early than others.
 Or we can say that those tasks that have a direct influence on other tasks should complete on a priority basis.

-The fourth and last step based on the evaluation and allocation of resources.
+The fourth and last step is based on the evaluation and allocation of resources.
 In this step firstly we have to calculate the resource capacity of our project and after that, we allocate them to working staff for the completion of their work.

-Project Scheduling Techniques
+Project Schedule Plan Techniques

 There are many manual and computation-based project management scheduling techniques used to make project scheduling during project planning such as,